nickyiliwang0000/h/react-and-firebase/authentication-with-firebase.md

 <!-- Student takeaway -->
 <!-- By the end of this lesson, the student should know:
-- How to change their database rules to allow only authenticated users to write to/read
+- How to change their database rules to allow only authenticated users to write to / read from their database
 - Create a conditionally rendering button for login/logout
 - Use Firebase's Google authentication method to sign in
 - Use Firebase's Google authentication method to sign out